Emphasis in Supply Chain and Information Systems

 The department has been ranked No. 1 for the third time as a leader in supply chain education according to a survey conducted by Gartner, Inc. Supply chain faculty are nationally and internationally recognized scholars, holding editorships, associate editorships, and editorial board memberships on more than twenty prominent refereed journals.

 Learn more about the Smeal Supply Chain and Information Systems Department.

-For more information on the Smeal Ph.D.
+For more information on Research Information with the Smeal Ph.D.
 Emphasis in Supply Chain and Information Systems, contact: